preethamam/CurvatureVisualize/README.md

 # Introduction
-Measures the shape properties of the object boundaries and display the curvature.
+Measures the shape properties of the object boundaries and displays the curvature.

 Original author: Dr. Meghan Driscoll
 Modified and compacted/concised a complicated codebase by: Preetham Manjunatha